bobbingwide/oik-blocks/readme.txt

 Forked from oik-block which will now only implement opinions.

 == Changelog ==
+= 0.4.0-alpha-20190531 =
+* Changed: Eliminate unwanted white space in the Block Info's optional divs: title, description, category and keywords [github bobbingwide oik-blocks issue 24]
+* Changed: Add logic to create/update a block CPT using an AJAX request to oik-shortcodes [github bobbingwide oik-blocks issue 27]
+* Tested: With WordPress 5.2.1 and WordPress Multi Site
+* Tested: With Gutenberg 5.8.0

 = 0.4.0-alpha-20190516 =
 * Changed: Improve CSV block with table heading toggle, [github bobbingwide oik-blocks issue 2]
 * Changed: Improve GitHub block.
 Owner and Repository fields, [github bobbingwide oik-blocks issue 4]